 - Articulate the professional role, which includes the ethical code of conduct and scope of advanced practice.

 - Develop and monitor comprehensive, holistic plans of care that address the health promotion and disease prevention needs of diverse client populations.

-- Assess and monitor teaching/learning needs in a diverse client population.
+- Assess and monitor teaching and learning needs in a diverse client population.

-The master’s degree program builds on the education of a clinical practice generalist and prepares an advanced practice Nurse.
-The educational experience facilitates the student to validate and expand research findings through application of theory and scientific inquiry.
+The MSN post-master’s certificate program builds on the education of a clinical practice generalist and prepares an advanced practice nurse.
+The educational experience prepares students to validate and expand research findings through application of theory and scientific inquiry.

-Graduates of the master’s degree program FNP are expected to function collaboratively and independently in an advanced practice role with various populations and primary care settings.
+Graduates are expected to function collaboratively and independently in an advanced practice role with various populations and primary care settings.